lonelycode/tyk-io-site-content/v1.8/setup/quickstart.md

 ### Step 2.
 Get your credentials

 1. Go to https://admin.cloud.tyk.io and login with your new details
-2. Click "Users" and select your name, you will see your RPC credentials, take not of these:
+2. Click "Users" and select your name, you will see your RPC credentials, take note of these:

 	![RPC Creds](/imgs/quickstart-creds.png)